Manu2954/Back-ground-flipper/README.md

 # Back-ground-flipper
-This webpage help you choose background color or  two color gradient.
+This webpage help you choose background color or  two color gradient Background.